Mexican forward Orozco dies at age 29 after battle with lung cancer

 "I hope you'll always be remembered with a smile on your face and as the warrior you were," Mexican left back Miguel Layun wrote.
 "Rest in peace "Cheque""

 Que siempre se te recuerde con una sonrisa en la cara, y como el guerrero que fuiste.
 Descansa en paz “CHEQUE”.
-Pronta resignación a tu familia. pic.twitter.com/iEBiYEvSV7
+Pronta resignación a tu familia. ]]>🙌🏻🙏🏻